rdeodoo/odoo-toolbox/team-lead/README.md

 their job and report to someone else instead.

 If **you work for people**, you are elevating them, empowering them.
-You'd be adding a few more horse power in their engine.
+You'd be adding a few more horsepower in their engine.

 Good:
 - Someone is stuck on something for hours, you check with them but can't help